RosieWatson/GreatStourSite/README.txt

 - Content contained in a single dashboard which is easily to way-find
 - Inputs have effective instructions and clear error states
 - Applying aria-hidden attributes and role='presentation' to elements that are for presentational use only
-- We send off both a HTML and plain text version of the email to allow it to be compatiable with different browsers.
+- We send off both a HTML and plain text version of the email to allow it to be compatible with different browsers.
-- The recaptcha only appears on the form if the person begins to post too many times, meaning it doesn't get in the way for anyone else.
+- We use Google's Invisible ReCaptcha to prevent spam or bot attacks for subscribe and unsubscribe points.
+This ReCaptcha will only display an input recaptcha (requiring user action), if it cannot determine that the user is human.

 Security Considerations:
 - We have built a database library that is safe from SQL injection.